Recurring Hernias and Ongoing Surgical Challenges

 Oct 08, 2012 2:08 pm

-you this is what this site is good for people just need to vent out how they feel for the moment and just to have someone lend them the ear they need and give them a hug no matter what age you are you always need a hug or a smile put back in your life to make you smile and know that there are others out there that will take the time to listen to you and try to cheer you up
+This is what this site is good for: people just need to vent out how they feel for the moment and just to have someone lend them the ear they need and give them a hug.
+No matter what age you are, you always need a hug or a smile put back in your life to make you smile and know that there are others out there who will take the time to listen to you and try to cheer you up.

 rythamoflove